 In an Emergency Room context, this appointment resource is probably not appropriate to be used.
 In these cases an encounter should be created.

 The Appointment request pattern used is different to the order-response pattern used elsewhere in FHIR.
 This is due to the close relationship to the iCAL standard.
 Many non-clinical systems use generic non health appointment systems which implement this standard, and the desire to integrate with the consumer who has no access to health based software is highly desirable.
-The mappings to the iCAL standard has been provided to guide implementation of gateways between FHIR servers and iCAL systems.
+The mappings to the iCAL standard have been provided to guide implementation of gateways between FHIR servers and iCAL systems.

 Appointment Locations and Participation